michal-bures/pwa/README.md

 Here are some interesting behaviors to explore with the `/minimal` example app.

-Run the example locally by serving the `/minimal` directory with your favourite web server
+For some of these you need to runt the app locally - just serve the `/minimal` directory with your favourite web server

 ### Inspect the app in chrome dev tools